Types of Ceramic Treatments and how to Choose

 • Disadvantages:

-• May rarely crack depending on bite conditions
+• May occasionally crack depending on bite conditions

 Zirconia Ceramic

-Zirconia ceramic uses strong zirconia as a frame with ceramic covering the surface.
-It combines zirconia’s strength with ceramic’s aesthetics.
+Zirconia ceramic is a material with a zirconia frame covered with ceramic on the surface.
+It combines the strength of zirconia with the aesthetics of ceramic.

 • Advantages: